Best Day Tours from Florence: Which Destination Suits Your Style?

 Tours to Bologna From Florence

-One of the easiest ways to maximise your time exploring Bologna is by booking a guided day tour from Florence.
+One of the easiest ways to maximise your time exploring Bologna is by booking a guided day tour of Bologna from Florence.
 Having an expert guide (like the ones we’re proud to work with) handle the logistics allows you to simply relax and have someone else do the heavy lifting on the planning part.

 Siena's black and white cathedral stuns with optical illusions.
 Peer closer at marble stripes...do they ripple before your eyes?